Mycrosys/portfolio-project-4-tomodachi/README.md

 - The Sites Favicon next to the Websites Name in the Tab was created with the [Favicon Generator](https://favicon.io/favicon-generator/).

+### Code

+- At the beginning of the project, part of the CSS, Template, and View code was taken from the Walkthrough Projects "Hello Django" and "I Think Therefore I Blog" to have a working baseline.
+Throughout the project, that code was heavily modified so that it is hard to find code that still matches, aside from some class/method names in the View and CSS.

 ### Acknowledgments